 The work you submit must be your own.
 It is an academic offence to submit someone else's work as your own.
-Please see section 4 of Academic Offences, Student Discipline Policy-academic offences (p.
-78 of the 2015 academic year calendar) for details.
+Please see section 4 of Academic Offences, Student Discipline Policy-academic offences of the university calendar for details.